By Dan Aynsley

 4. Royal Albert Dock

-On the dock there are plenty ways you can spend money, however, if you are just going out for a day of sightseeing and the weather is nice, then this location is perfect.
+On the dock there are plenty ways you can spend money, however, if you are just going out for a day of sightseeing the docks are perfect.
 There is plenty of seating, areas to buy food and drink, but you can always bring your own.
+It’s a really scenic location to relax, have a nice walk, and sit and watch the sea catching up with some friends.

 Royal Albert Dock: Liverpool, L3 4AD